kthiruvikram/MoodPlay/README.md

 | -             | Python        | OpenCV        | Arduino Uno   |
 | -             | Flask (optional) | Scikit-learn | Sensors (EEG/Temp/etc) |

 ---

-## 📷 Screenshots/Demo

-_Add a GIF or image of the system running, the UI, or serial output from Arduino._

----